top of page

 Question:

-No, we do not handle any electrical or mechanical components of the furnace.
-Our technicians will simply open the furnace cover to clean and vacuum any visible dust and debris, remove the filter, and ensure the Plenum Box (Return Trunk), typically the dirtiest part of the system, is thoroughly cleaned.
-We will then replace the filter with a new one and close the furnace as it was originally.
+Our technicians will open the furnace cover to clean and vacuum any visible dust and debris, remove the filter, and ensure the Plenum Box (Return Trunk - typically one of the dirtiest parts of the system) is thoroughly cleaned and sanitized.

 Question:

-Do you move furniture to access all vents?
+Do you move furniture?

 Question: